-Last week I heard a group of leaders say, “If we could just get great employees to want to come to work and work when they are here we would be unstoppable!”
+Last week I heard a group of leaders say, “If we could just get great employees to want to come to work and work when they are here, we would be unstoppable!”
 Can you relate to this?

 Now, let’s think about this situation from the perspective of employees.
-“If we could just get great leaders to want to come to work and enjoy working with us we would be unstoppable!”
+“If we could just get great leaders to want to come to work and enjoy working with us, we would be unstoppable!”

 Leaders, We Can Only Control Our Actions

 Can you really make an employee want to do their best?
 Key word is “make”.
-We can inspire employees but we cannot control them.
-If you want your employees to be motivated and loyal employees, it all starts with you!
+We can inspire employees, but we cannot control them.
+If you want your employees to be motivated and loyal, it all starts with you!

 We have asked employees, “What is it you want from your managers?”

 From this question I have identified 4 leadership qualities that employees want:

 This shows employees that the leaders are invested in their outcomes—that the leaders are part of the team, not just the people in charge of it.

 Leaders are confident in themselves, and they project that attitude to those around them.
 They see others as equals and treat everyone fairly, never speaking negatively about anyone or discouraging them from trying new things.

 They are not solely motivated by money or power, but by a sense of personal ambition that is expressed through betterment of their employees, their divisions, and their entire organization.

-This shows a well-rounded approach to leadership and conveys that you have a stake in employee and team success—not just your individual success.
+This shows a well-rounded approach to leadership and conveys that you have a stake in employee and team success, not just your individual success.

 Why Do People Follow You?

-True leadership is based on a foundation of trust and respect—where you are frank, fair, firm, and friendly with everyone you have the opportunity to lead.
+True leadership is based on a foundation of trust and respect, where you are frank, fair, firm, and friendly with everyone you have the opportunity to lead.

 When you create a fantastic, uplifting culture, you’ll attract others who thrive in that situation as well.
 In fact, you may find yourself garnering new team members (and even leaders) from your competition that drove away their best staff with reactive practices and autocratic management.

 You Are Known in the Industry

 The recruiter who had interviewed him for the job, in fact, had told him that this organization would provide him with everything he was looking for in a job.
 It seemed to me as though that recruiter had been right – he was a perfect match.

-I’ve known employees in our client companies who received several offers a month from other companies trying to lure them away with promises of better compensation packages or more prestige—and they turned every one of them down because they were so happy with the company they worked for.
-They just could not imagine leaving such a supportive, positive work environment.
+I’ve known employees in our client companies who received several offers a month from other companies trying to lure them away with promises of better compensation packages or more prestige, and they turned every one of them down because they were so happy with the company they worked for.
+They could not imagine leaving such a supportive, positive work environment.

 On occasion, it does happen that a team member will be swayed by other organizations’ attention, and they will end up leaving for a position that offers more pay or a better title.
-I’ve seen it happen, but those who leave, in time, will come back to the leader and the culture that they loved in the first place.
+I’ve seen it happen.
+But those who leave, in time, will come back to the leader and the culture that they loved in the first place.

-They project an image of confidence and success that becomes contagious; anyone who passes their way wants to get in on the good thing they appear to have.
+They project an image of confidence and success that becomes contagious.
+Anyone who passes their way wants to get in on the good thing they appear to have.